Using migrate-all with flow.json.gz as input

 input.

-This command combines the functionality of the migrate-templates
+This command combines the functionality of the migrate-templates,

-, and migrate-components
+migrate-variables, and migrate-components

 commands for ease and convenience.
-While migrate-all
+While migrate-all simplifies the

 migration process, for larger flows, it is usually better to run the three migration